rh9891/PuppyLove/README.md

 ## Description

-Puppy Love is a responsive, dynamic application
+Puppy Love is a responsive, dynamic social application that allows the user to discover new pups by sifting through numerous photos (by liking or disliking them) and, hopefully, make new friends through a "match".

-the application holds three routes. the about page is A static welcome screen for visitors to the application.
-This page displays a photo of a random dog retrieved from the [Dog Ceo API](https://dog.ceo/dog-api/).
-This page contains 2 clickable buttons: one for passing or "thumbs-downing" a dog, and one for picking or "thumbs-upping" a dog.
-When either button is clicked, a new dog image is loaded from the API.
-If you "thumbs up" a dog, there is a 1 in 5 chance that the dog likes you too, and the friends count goes up by 1.
-This Search page allows you to search the [Dog Ceo API](https://dog.ceo/dog-api/) for all dogs by breed.
+Puppy Love holds three routes: About, Discover, and Search.
+The About page is a static welcome screen for visitors to the application.
+The Discover page displays a photo of a random dog and contains two clickable buttons: one for passing or "x-ing" a dog, and one for picking or "heart-ing" a dog.
+When either button is clicked, a new dog image is loaded.
+If a user "hearts" a dog, there is a chance that the dog likes them too and the count will go up by 1.
+The Search page allows users to search for all dogs by their breed.
 After a search is made, a list of all of the results appears underneath.

-Puppy Love is a React application that utilizes the Context API along with the useContext and useReducer hooks for state management.
-The application also utilizes the Dog Ceo API to display random dog images and search for additional dog images by breed.
+Puppy Love is a React application that utilizes Express routing, dynamic routing with react-router-dom and AJAX requests.
+Puppy Love utilizes the Dog Ceo API to display random dog images and allows the user to search for additional dog images by breed.

 ## User Story